Understanding SR-22 insurance in Indiana

 SR-22 insurance cost by company for reckless driving

-The cheapest company for SR-22 insurance after a reckless driving conviction is Travelers, with an average rate of $1,945 per year.
-Reckless driving tickets can be given for different reasons, like speeding, running red lights, texting while driving or tailgating.
-No matter the cause, reckless driving in Indiana leads to fines, an SR-22 requirement and higher car insurance rates.
+The cheapest company for SR-22 insurance after a reckless driving conviction is Travelers, with an average annual rate of $1,945.
+Drivers can get reckless driving tickets for many reasons, such as excessive speeding, running red lights, texting while driving, or tailgating.
+No matter the reason, reckless driving in Indiana results in fines, an SR-22 requirement, and increased car insurance rates.

 CompanyAverage annual premiumAverage monthly premium